Steve Solvet: Career

 Solvet began playing football in his native Guadeloupe with his local club Intrépide de Saint Anne, and passed through the youth academies of Creps Antilles-Guyane and Bischheim in France.
 He began his senior career with the reserve sides of Strasbourg and Dijon, signing a professional contract with the former.
 In 2019, he had a stint with Bergerac, before joining Sète in the Championnat National in the summer of 2020.

 In June 2022, Solvet agreed to sign with Orléans.

 International career

-Solvet debuted with the Guadeloupe national team in a 2–1 friendly win over Martinique on 23 June 2021.
+Solvet debuted with the Guadeloupe team in a 2–1 friendly win over Martinique on 23 June 2021.
 He was called up to represent Guadeloupe at the 2021 CONCACAF Gold Cup.